samurayy99/shop/README.md

 - **Bitcoin Transactions**: Ensure the security and anonymity of Bitcoin transactions.

 ## Note
-- This README is designed to assist GitHubGPT in understanding the project structure, goals, and technical architecture for the redesign collaboration.
+- This README is designed to assist ChatGPT in understanding the project structure, goals, and technical architecture for the redesign collaboration.
 It will be deleted post-redesign.

 Disclaimer: This is written from a beginner user.
 Chatgpt should always do its own research.
 DYOR!